sokie/cnc_game_proxy/README.md

-# RA3 Online Proxy
+# Cnc Online Proxy

-A Windows DLL library that enables **Red Alert 3** to connect to custom multiplayer servers by proxying and redirecting game traffic.
+A Windows DLL library that enables **Red Alert 3, Tiberium Wars, and Kane's Wrath** to connect to custom multiplayer servers by proxying and redirecting game traffic.

 ## Features